Procedural Pretraining: Warming Up Language Models with Abstract Data: Can Procedural Data Complement or Replace Standard Data?

 \section{Can Procedural Data Complement or Replace Standard Data?}

-This section examines the practical benefits of procedural pretraining.
-In Section~\ref{sec:semantic_understanding1}, we use single-domain datasets (natural language and pure code) to evaluate the transfer of algorithmic skills (Section~\ref{sec:algorithmic_reasoning}) across domains.
-In Section~\ref{sec:scaling_up}, we turn to larger pretraining corpora including natural language mixed with code and informal mathematics.
+We now examine the \textit{practical} benefits of procedural pretraining.
+In Section~\ref{sec:semantic_understanding1}, we use domain-specific datasets (language and code) to evaluate if the learned \textit{abstract} algorithmic skills (Section~\ref{sec:algorithmic_reasoning}) help in \textit{semantic} domains.
+In Section~\ref{sec:scaling_up}, we turn to larger pretraining corpora including natural language mixed with code and informal math.